livitup/docker-k8s-lab/docs/source/docker/docker-cli.rst

   c6c0c39d3858
   $

-Note that Docker returns the container ID on most container commands.
-This is useful when scripting container operations, as the output of a Docker command can be piped to another command.

 In order to see all the containers on a server, including stopped continers, the ``-a`` option must be given to the ``docker ps`` command.

 .. code-block:: bash